MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 **Recommendation:**

 - Review the platform design decisions regarding scalability, and ensure the workload utilizes as much of the provisioned resources as possible.
-- Consider this tradeoff: Some services require a higher tier to access certain features and capabilities regardless of the resource utilization.
+- Consider this tradeoff: Some services require a higher tier to access certain features and capabilities regardless of resource utilization.
 - Consider and prefer services that allow dynamic tier scaling where possible.

 ### Delete zombie workloads